vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_dchphoton.md

 It is possible deploy a very basic virtual container host (VCH) with a minimal configuration for testing purposes.
 For example, configuring access to an image registry or designating a volume store is not mandatory when you deploy a VCH.
 For an example of the most minimal possible deployment, without registry access or a volume store, see [Deploy a VCH to an ESXi Host with No vCenter Server](deploy_vch_esxi.md).

 However, in real-world deployments, you usually need to access private registries, and commonly used container images very often need to create volumes.
-Consequently, to create a useful test VCH, you should configure it for private registry access and add at least a `default` volume store.
+Consequently, to create a useful test VCH, you should configure it for private registry access and add at least one volume store.
 In environments in which DHCP is not available, you must also configure a static IP address for the VCH endpoint VM on at least the public network.

 - [Example](#example)
 - [Test the Deployment of the VCH](#test)